VIGAN

 Evoking a Chinese pagoda, the squat and massive bell tower of stacked octagonal shapes of decreasing diameter is crowned by a small dome.
 From any angle, the approach to the Santa Maria ensemble is magnificent.
 A stairway of 85 stone steps rises form the town to the small courtyard at the top of the citadel.
 On the opposite side of the courtyard, another equally grand stairway descends to a causeway built up over rice fields leading to a circular cemetery.

-Built of brick, the church has a monumental façade.
-The thick side walls are without ornamentation, but have delicately carved side entrances which are bolstered regularly by huge quadrangular buttresses, these are necessary structural reinforcements for earthquake protection.
+Constructed of brick, the church follows the standard Philippine plan, with a grand façade concealing a simple, straight roofline over a long rectangular structure.
+It is believed to rest on a solid raft foundation as a safeguard against earthquakes.
+The thick exterior side walls are walls are without ornamentation, but have delicately carved side entrances which are bolstered regularly by huge quadrangular buttresses, these are necessary structural reinforcements for earthquake protection.
 The power and simplicity of its geometric forms, and its location, make this an outstanding example of Peripheral Baroque architecture.

 Baroque Churches of the Philippines